 I use these main types of affiliate programs:

 1. Amazon, Clickbank, Shareasale affiliate links.

-If a blogger links to one of these affiliate links product (with a special code for affiliates embedded in the link), and a reader places an item in their “shopping cart” through that link within 24 hours of clicking the link, the blogger gets a small percentage of the sale.
+If blogger links to one of these affiliate links products (with a special code for affiliates embedded in the link), and a reader places an item in their “shopping cart” through that link within 24 hours of clicking the link, the blogger gets a small percentage of the sale.

 These links are not “pay per click.”
 If you click on the product link and stay around these links and purchase something else, however, I will get a commission on that sale.

 Anytime you see a link that looks like amazon.com… or clickbank.com or shareasale.com, it can be assumed that it is an affiliate link.

 These affiliate links work the same way: if you click the link and buy the product, then the blogger gets a percentage of the sale or some other type of compensation.
 Things like e-book bundles, e-courses, and online packages are usually affiliated links, as well.

 Again, prices are not different if you use these affiliate links.